Egremont Russet apple trees

 The characteristic russeting does not always appear if the spring weather is not conducive, particularly on young trees.
 The resulting apples have the flavour and texture of Egremont Russet, but the skin is a smooth golden-green colour.
 This is less of an issue as the tree gets older.

-Recommended pollinators for Egremont Russet apple trees
+Which pollinators are recommended for Egremont Russet apple trees?

 Egremont Russet is partially self-fertile, so you do not need another variety to pollinate it to produce fruit.